swright573/django-vertical-multi-columns/README.rst

 Django-Vertical-Multi-Columns
 -----------------------------
-Django-Vertical-Multi-Columns (VMC) is a reusable Django application allowing users to display a list of items in side-by-side columns rather than in one long list.
+Django-Vertical-Multi-Columns (VMC) is a reusable Django application allowing users to easily display a list of items in side-by-side columns rather than in one long list.

 |comparison|